Fleet constraints

 • Misconfiguration is harder.
 A pod with no scheduling hints still lands on infrastructure that matches your policy.

 • The cluster setup is easier to reason about.
-The Fleet is a single place to declare “this group of workloads must run in eu-central-1 on AWS only” rather than spreading the same intent across many manifests.
+The Fleet is a single place to declare “this group of workloads must run in eu-central-1 on the m7i family only” rather than spreading the same intent across many manifests.

 What you can constrain

-A Fleet can be constrained on attributes including:
+A Fleet can be constrained on the following attributes:

-• Region or zone: restrict to one or more regions or availability zones, for example eu-central-1 only, or a specific Hetzner Cloud location.
+• Region: restrict to one or more regions, for example eu-central-1 only.

-• Instance family: restrict to one or more families, for example only AWS m7i and c7i instances, or only Hetzner Cloud CPX servers.
+• Instance family: restrict to one or more families, for example only m7i and c7i.
+Because instance families are provider-specific, selecting families also pins the Fleet to the cloud that offers them.

 • CPU architecture: restrict to amd64 or arm64.